 She is not my biological ancestor, but was mother to several of Grandpa Isaac Larson’s half-siblings.
 As such, she is direct ancestor of hundreds of my relatives, second (half-)cousins and further.

 Click here for Helene’s place in the family tree

 = = =

-Her first name has been recorded with at least this many variants: Helene, Helena, Hellina, and Lena (! – as in Ole & Lena).
+Her first name has been recorded with at least four variants: Helene, Helena, Hellina, and Lena (! – as in Ole & Lena).
 To wit, her marriage record to Ole Larson, courtesy of cousin Sheila Geier.

 All that came down in family lore about the immigration of Helene Olsdatter was, that she came “on the same boat with the Slettens,” and also that she came with a daughter named Kari, possibly Hansdatter.
-As of February 2015, I have found a “Carrie Hanson” that I am sure this lore refers to, but have not yet connected her with Helene.
+In 2015, I found a “Carrie Hanson” that I am sure this lore refers to, but was not able to connect her with Helene.

-Back in 2009, I found what may be “our” Helene Olsdatter in Oslo police emigration documents, and also what is most likely one of the first two Slettens to come to Wisconsin.
+A likely candidate for “our” Helene Olsdatter is found in Oslo police emigration documents, along with someone who is possibly one of the first two Slettens to come to Wisconsin.
 Here are excerpts from the police records.